‘VOLTSWAGEN’ - Volkswagen Golf GTE Independent New Review (Ref:267/12114)

 Hybrid cars used to be dull, compromised, soul-less things.
 In buying one, you sacrificed driving enjoyment for eco-minded technology and positioned yourself amongst smug, green-minded folk.
 It isn't like that any more - or at least it doesn't need to be, according at least to this car, Volkswagen's Golf GTE.

-This second generation model, launched early in 2020, succeeds an original Golf GTE that was one of the market's very first plug-in hybrids when it was first announced back in late-2014.
-This replacement's key change is a lithium-ion battery twice as large, which usefully extends the WLTP-rated all-electric driving range to 40 miles.
-Plus energy deployment can now be predictive, taking into account GPS data.
-And of course there are all the advantages of the latest MK8 Golf model line.
-If you're the sort of buyer who might have previously been steered towards the economy of a Golf GTD diesel but secretly hankered after the smoothness of the GTI, this GTE could be the perfect solution.
+This second generation model, originally launched early in 2020, succeeded an original Golf GTE that was one of the market's very first Plug-in Hybrids when it was first announced back in late-2014.
+This replacement's key change was a 13.0kWh lithium-ion battery twice as large, which usefully extended the WLTP-rated all-electric driving range to 40 miles.
+In mid-2024, Volkswagen further updated this powertrain, installing an even larger 19.7kWh battery that more than doubled EV range.
+And it's that smarter, botter-connected Golf GTE we look at here.

 Driving Experience